 This youth IN ministry message was the foundation that launched hundreds, even thousands, of youth movements and organizations throughout the last century and is still relevant for the Church today.

-During the last year, we've helped youth launch over 1,813 WAVES groups in 36 nations.
+Since 2015, we've helped over 11,000 youth launch WAVES groups in 67 nations.
 This is in addition to the thousands more who've downloaded our books, received our training, and started actively serving God in their communities and congregations.

 We work with churches, denominations, ministries, and nonprofit organizations who are struggling to be relevant with a young generation who are demanding transparent and authentic relationships.